grmc1999/grmc1999.github.io/_posts/2025-02-07-Variational-Inference-with-normalizing-flows.md

 ---
 layout: post
-title: Learning in directed models
+title: Note in\: Variational Inference with normalizing flows
 ---
-# Note in: Variational Inference with normalizing flows

 # Other important information in the paper

 ## Observed problems